 Yesterday I gave you a tour of our updated kitchen but today I’m giving you a little peek behind the scenes of our white subway tile backsplash.
 We actually decided to DIY, our first ever tile project.
 Scary?
 Yes.
 Totally worth it?
 Bigger yes.
+The best part?
+Our friend gave us a good lesson on how to install a kitchen backsplash.

 Our supply list: